-Variability in metabolism - A subset (about 7%) of the population has reduced activity of the drug metabolizing enzyme cytochrome P450 2D8 (CYP2D6).
-Such individuals are referred to as 'poor metabolizers' of drugs such as debrisoquin, dextromethorphan, and the TCAs.
-In a study involving labeled and unlabeled enantiomers administered as a racemate, these individuals metabolized S-fluoxetine at a slower rate and thus achieved higher concentrations of S-fluoxetine at steady state were lower.
-The metabolizer of R-fluoxetine in these poor metabolizers appears normal.
+Variability in metabolism - A subset (about 7%) of the population has reduced activity of the drug metabolizing enzyme cytochrome P450 2D6 (CYP2D6).
+Such individuals are referred to as

+"poor metabolizers" of drugs such as debrisoquin, dextromethorphan, and the TCAs.
+In a study involving labeled and unlabeled enantiomers administered as a racemate, these individuals metabolized S-fluoxetine at a slower rate and thus achieved higher concentrations of S-fluoxetine.
+Consequently, concentrations of S-norfluoxetine at steady state were lower.
+The metabolism of R-fluoxetine in these poor metabolizers appears normal.
 When compared with normal metabolizers, the total sum at steady state of the plasma concentrations of the 4 active enantiomers was not significantly greater among poor metabolizers.
-Thus, the net pharmacodynamic activities were essentially the sesentially the sach Alternative, nonsaturable pathways (non-2D6) also contribute to the metabolism of fluoxetine.
+Thus, the net pharmacodynamic activities were essentially the same.
+Alternative, nonsaturable pathways (non-2D6) also contribute to the metabolism of fluoxetine.
 This explains how fluoxetine achieves a steady-state concentration rather than increasing without limit.